 Even if you’re not participating in any actual events, Earth Day gives everyone a chance to be more mindful of the issues regarding the planet.
 And implementing even small changes can help make a big difference.
 Why not start from something every organization has to deal with – their office space.

 Going green starts with small changes, now.
-Here’s a few actionable tips that most offices can implement today, with real world examples from actual managers looking to make a difference.
+Here’s a few actionable tips that most offices can implement today when they want to go green.
+As well as some actionable advice from actual managers looking to make a difference.

 American offices use 12.1 TRILLION sheets of paper a year!
 Cutting back on your paper usage can help save the 80,000 acres of forest which are disappearing everyday.
 Especially since almost 8% of printed documents get lost in the shuffle anyway.